 If you’re considering a novated lease, there’s a good chance a car loan is the other option you have in mind.
 Both are ways to pay for a car for personal use, but there are some major differences to weigh up.

-In this article, we explain how a novated lease compares to a car loan to help you make an informed decision between the two.
+With the cost of living a major pain point for Aussies in 2026, minimising your cost of driving could be a big help.
+In this article, we explain how a novated lease compares to a car loan, both in terms of how they work and the potential cost difference, to help you make an informed decision between the two.

 Novated lease vs car loan compared